 The highest number of DNFs recorded by a driver at this track is six.
-That title goes to Jenson Button, who suffered twice as many DNFs here as any other driver.
+That title goes to Jenson Button, who retired on half of his appearances in Bahrain.
 For good measure, the Brit also recorded a DNS at the track in 2015.
-Carlos Sainz is next up on the list of drivers with the most retirements in Bahrain, having retired from the race three times in four appearances.
+Carlos Sainz and Max Verstappen are next up on the list of drivers with the most retirements in Bahrain, having each retired here four times.

-Kimi Raikkonen has finished on the podium eight times in Bahrain, yet has never won the Grand Prix.
-The Finn shares the record for the most number of podiums at a track without a victory with Fernando Alonso, who took eight podiums at Interlagos but never won the Brazilian Grand Prix.
+Kimi Raikkonen finished on the podium eight times in Bahrain, yet never won the Grand Prix.
+The Finn shares the record for the most number of podiums at a track without a victory with Fernando Alonso, who has taken eight podiums at Interlagos but has never won the Brazilian Grand Prix.

 The largest gap between the fastest and slowest cars during a qualifying session in Bahrain was 10.803 seconds, in 2010.
 There were a few factors for this – the event was the only one to be held on the longer version of the track and there were 24 entrants, some of whom were new teams and drivers competing in their very first Grand Prix weekend.

-The polesitter has taken the victory in Bahrain just six times out of the fourteen races here.
-That’ a pole to win conversion rate of 42.86%.
+The polesitter has taken the victory in Bahrain just seven times out of the eighteen races here.
+That’ a pole to win conversion rate of 38%.

-Sebastian Vettel has led 110 more laps than any other driver at the Bahrain International Circuit.
-Vettel has led 231 laps of the Bahrain Grand Prix, almost twice that of Lewis Hamilton’s (121 laps).
+Sebastian Vettel has led more laps than any other driver at the Bahrain International Circuit.
+Vettel has led 237 laps of the Bahrain Grand Prix.
+His record tally could be matched by Lewis Hamilton in 2022.
 Felipe Massa is the only other driver to have completed over 100 laps in the lead in Bahrain.

-Mercedes have scored more points than any other team in Bahrain, leading Ferrari by just a single point.
-Mercedes have scored 230 points from 16 points finishes, while Ferrari have scored 229 points from 21 points finishes at the track.
+Mercedes have scored more points than any other team in Bahrain, leading Ferrari by 82 points.